ni/nimble/packages/nimble-components/src/table/specs/action-menu-hld.md

 ### Providing a menu

-Because only one menu can be open on the page at a time, the client can provide a single menu that will be associated with the correct button when it is open.
-The menu is provided by the client by slotting a `nimble-menu` in the `action-menu` slot as show below:
+Because only one menu can be open on the page at a time, the client can provide a single menu that will be associated with the correct menu button when it is open.
+The menu is provided by the client by slotting a menu in the `action-menu` slot as shown below:

 ```HTML
 <nimble-table>